copperdogma/ai-feed-consolidator9/docs/stories/story-002.1-user-profile-management.md

 - This story focuses on persisting and managing that data in our own database
 - The core authentication functionality was completed in Story 001.1
 - This story builds on the database schema created in Story 002
-- There are some TypeScript/linter errors that need to be addressed
+- All TypeScript/linter errors have been addressed
-- Testing was originally overlooked but is now included as a requirement before completion
+- Testing has been implemented following TDD principles
+- All tests are now passing with good coverage
+- UI tests are deferred as they require a more complex setup with React Testing Library